sandervrijders/stack/index.md

 ## Running the IRATI stack ##

-First modprobe all the different modules you need.
-Create a VLAN device if you are using the shim-eth-vlan.
+First the appropriate kernel space components have to be modprobed.
+If you want to use a normal IPC process use:

+    modprobe normal-ipc

+Currently, there are 4 shim IPC processes available in the IRATI
+stack:

+* The shim IPC process for 802.1Q (VLANs), which requires a virtual interface to be created on a VLAN before being inserted as a Linux kernel module.
+The VLAN id is a synonym for the DIF name.
+* The shim IPC process for TCP/UDP.
+* The shim dummy IPC process, which should be used only for debugging purposes.
+It acts as a local loopback DIF.
+The normal IPC process should also support this kind of behaviour, but it is currently not yet supported.
+* The shim IPC process for Hypervisors, which supports communication between a virtual machine and its host.

+Each one can be loaded with the correct command:

+    modprobe shim-eth-vlan
+    modprobe shim-tcp-udp
+    modprobe shim-dummy
+    modprobe shim-hv

 Next, the IPC Manager has to be started in userspace, which needs some configuration info.

 ### Configuring the IPC Manager ###